 PROTECTING VICTIMS OF NEGLIGENT LABOR AND DELIVERY PRRACTICES

 The failure to diagnose preeclampsia in a pregnant or postpartum woman can have devastating effects.
 At Paulson & Nace, PLLC, we help new families whose lives have been forever changed by this act of medical negligence.
-For the last four decades, our skilled team of medical malpractice attorneys has offered comprehensive counsel to clients throughout Washington, D.C. whose lives have been irrevocably changed after a doctor failed to monitor, diagnose or treat a mother for preeclampsia.
+For more than four decades, our skilled team of medical malpractice attorneys has offered comprehensive counsel to clients throughout Washington, D.C. whose lives have been irrevocably changed after a doctor failed to monitor, diagnose, or treat a mother for preeclampsia.

 - Urine with high levels of protein, known as proteinuria

 - Dizziness, vision abnormalities, and serious headaches due to changes in the brain

 - Mental disorientation

 - A low platelet count, which means blood will not clot properly

 - Fluid in the lungs, known as pulmonary edema

 Tests that doctors are expected to perform to monitor for preeclampsia include: